Zlatanwic/Zlatanwic/README.md

 ## Hi there 👋
 - ⚡ I'm a big fan of ManchesterCity football club
-- 🌱 I'm interested in almost all kinds of knowledge, technology and algorithm in the area of computer science, including AI, full-stack developing, data science, system and so on...

 - 😄 I still have a lot to learn, so I appreciate your guidance

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zlatanwic&layout=compact)